maxf/geotranslator/README.md

 - You: help, I'm lost and in danger
 - 999: what's your address?
 - You: I don't know, I'm in the woods
-- 999: OK, go to "geo.e98.me" in your browser, click "share your location", and tell me the numbers in the first blue box.
+- 999: OK, go to "[short URL]" in your browser, click "share your location", and tell me the numbers in the first blue box.
 [ Your phone downloads 156kB ]
 [ the first blue box shows your eastings/northings, which is what this 999 call centre understands]
 - You: 529457, 233942
 [999 enters numbers in their CAD, response team on its way]

-With what3words you need to download a 61MB app, you need to tap about 10 times to get your position.
+Precious minutes saved: with what3words you need to download a 61MB app, you need to tap about 10 times to get your position.
 999 needs to know how to find a location from 3 words.
 With this solution: you only need to download 156kB, and tap once before you're able to communicate your position, which is simultaneously displayed using 6 different codes.

 Also: